-Interesting that Africa’s a Country published a piece on Stellenbosch, since I just went out to stay there last weekend.
+I just spent a weekend in Stellenbosch, the university town in South Africa’s Western Cape Province.
+Right around the same time, Africa’s a Country published a piece on the town.
 To be honest, I did not like the piece, but I do think it touched on things that I also observed.
 The generalisations regarding the race dynamics and the monochrome casting of the population groups living in the town were a little stark.
-But they were also starkly true, and, in broad strokes, they captured the weird, discomforting social undertones that shape life in the town So, here’s my own take on why I found Stellenbosch so strange, so interesting and also so very sad.
+But they were also starkly true, and, in broad strokes, they captured the weird, discomforting social undertones that shape life in the town.
+So, here’s my own take on why I found Stellenbosch so strange, so interesting and also so very sad.

 We checked out the Slow Market at Oude Libertas, one of the more popular places on the hipster artisanal food circuit.
 Peter our car guard ushered us into a parking bay and we were off.
 The market was great, with all the delicious delights and craft goodies that you would expect.
 There were also many, young Afrikaner boys manning the stalls, selling all kinds of things.
 My girlfriend remarked that many of them were so confident and self-assured going about their business.